“Once a new technology rolls over you, if you’re not part of the steamroller, you’re part of the road.”

 Posted in DIY, Tech Tavern, Video Tagged with: Dive lamp, Diving flashlight, DX4S, LED, Led lamp, SCUBA DIVE, Solarstorm, Solarstorm DX4S, Solarstorm DX4S dive lamp, Solarstorm DX4S diving flashlight, waterproof lamp

-Let’s get back to our story before we go in completely wrong direction….
+Let’s get back to our story before we go in the completely wrong direction…

 Some of you may remember one of the most famous sentences in recent human history: ” We came up with a camera, so tiny it fits into this oversized novelty hat“.

-Government guys reported project as a complete success, funding was tripled (for some reason tax payers got one more row on their tax form) and after Homers field testing it was obvious that idea has a great potential.
+Government guys reported project as a complete success, funding was tripled (for some reason taxpayers got one more row on their tax form) and after Homers field testing it was obvious that idea has great potential.
 People at GayPro later got their hands on some leaked blueprints, and you know the rest.
 Action Cam as we know it today was born.

 So, first of all, let`s ask ourselves why do we need an action cam?
 You probably already have a smartphone, and maybe even a DSLR, and both devices can create pretty decent or even great video.
 So why buy another camera?
-Why buy a camera without zooming function?
-The answer is simple, you can`t take any other type of video recording devices with you almost anywhere.
-Action cam is small, resilient, wide angle, and lightweight little device that can fit almost any surrounding and occasion, from drone to surfboard, from motorcycle to diving mask.
+Why buy a camera without a zooming function?
+The answer is simple, you can`t take any other type of video recording device with you almost anywhere.
+The action cam is a small, resilient, wide-angle, and the lightweight little device that can fit almost any surrounding and occasion, from the drone to surfboard, from motorcycle to diving mask.
 The idea is to have something to record your memories without disturbing your surroundings and making itself to intrusive in a way that your normal behavior in given situation changes, so you lose those spontaneous moments.
-Put in a right casing you can give it to your child and get the first person shooting, and your child`s memories from entirely new perspective.
-I have Sony FDR-X1000V action cam, and I did not buy it because it is better than GoPro or any other camera, I just always loved Sony cameras, and this one also had a stereo Microphone, and that were the only decision-making reasons.
+Put in a right casing you can give it to your child and get the first-person shooting, and your child`s memories from an entirely new perspective.
+I have Sony FDR-X1000V action cam, and I did not buy it because it is better than GoPro or any other camera, I just always loved Sony cameras, and this one also had a stereo Microphone, and that we’re the only decision-making reasons.
 So this story is not about what is the better device, it is how to get the most of your device, how to be creative, and also to avoid stupid marketing tricks that sellers use to take your money, and as Dire Straits would say get you in a “Money for nothing” situation.